L2G/anal_uuid/README.md

 # AnalUUID

-TODO: Write a gem description
+To be a Ruby gem for forensic analysis of the data hidden within UUIDs.

 ## Installation